rockbenben/ChatGPT-Shortcut/README-en.md

 <h1 align="center">
-⚡️ChatGPT Shortcut
+⚡️AI Short
 </h1>
 <p align="center">
     English | <a href="./README.md">中文</a>
 </p>
 <p align="center">
-    <em>Maximize your Efficiency and Productivity</em>
+    <em>ChatGPT Shortcut, Maximize your Efficiency and Productivity</em>
 </p>

-## Why use ChatGPT Shortcut?
+## Why use AiShort?

-- 🚀 **Simplified process**: ChatGPT Shortcut provides a quick command table that can quickly filter and search for prompts suitable for different scenarios, helping users simplify the usage process.
+- 🚀 **Simplified process**: AiShort provides a quick command table that can quickly filter and search for prompts suitable for different scenarios, helping users simplify the usage process.
 - 💻 **Amplify productivity**: By using optimized prompts, users can get more accurate and useful replies, thereby improving productivity.
 - 🎓 **Beginner-friendly**: Even beginners only need to copy the prompt, make slight modifications and send it to ChatGPT to obtain the specified output.
-- 🆕 **Regular updates**: The prompts of ChatGPT Shortcut come from network selection, submissions and [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
+- 🆕 **Regular updates**: The prompts of AiShort come from network selection, submissions and [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
 They are regularly updated to provide users with new prompts and ideas.
 - 📦 **Ready-to-use**: <https://aishort.top/en/>
   <a href="https://chrome.google.com/webstore/detail/chatgpt-shortcut/blcgeoojgdpodnmnhfpohphdhfncblnj">
   <img src="https://user-images.githubusercontent.com/3750161/214147732-c75e96a4-48a4-4b64-b407-c2402e899a75.PNG" height="40" alt="Chrome" valign="middle"></a>